-The estimated amount from the period from the 32nd AGM until the next AGM to be held in 2023 is RM400,000.00.
+The estimated amount for the period immediately after the 33rd AGM until the next AGM of the Company to be held in 2024 is RM400,000.00.
 In the event that the proposed Directors' Benefits are insufficient, approval will be sought at the next AGM for the shortfall.

-3. Ordinary Resolutions 3 and 4 - Re-election of Directors pursuant to Clause 76(3) of the Company's Constitution
+3. Ordinary Resolution 3 - Re-election of Director pursuant to Clause 76(3) of the Company's Constitution

-Mr Chew Loy Chee and Mr Kan Ah Chun are standing for re-election as Directors of the Company and being eligible, have offered themselves for re-election at the 32nd AGM.
+Mr. Tan Chon Sing @ Tan Kim Tieng is standing for re-election as Director of the Company and being eligible, has offered himself for re-election at the 33rd AGM.

-Pursuant to Practice 5.7 of the Malaysian Code on Corporate Governance ("MCCG"), the profiles of both Directors are set out in the Directors' profile of the Annual Report 2022.
-For the purpose of determining the eligibility of both Directors to stand for re-election at this AGM, the Board had through its Nomination Committee ("NC"), considered, assessed and deliberated on the suitability of the said Directors to be re-elected as Directors of the Company based on the results of the evaluation of the performance of the aforementioned Directors for the financial year ended 30 June 2022.
-The justifications to support the Board's recommendation to re-elect the aforementioned Directors are as follows:
+Pursuant to Practice 5.7 of the Malaysian Code on Corporate Governance ("MCCG"), the profile of Mr. Tan Chon Sing @ Tan Kim Tieng ("Mr. Tan") is set out in the Director's profile of the Annual Report 2023.
+The Board has through the Nomination Committee ("NC"), considered the assessment of the said Directors pursuant to the Fit and Proper Policy adopted by the Company and agreed that they meet the criteria as prescribed by Paragraph 2.20A of the Main Market Listing Requirements ("Listing Requirements") of Bursa Securities on character, experience, integrity, competence and time commitment to effectively discharge their roles as Directors.
+The justification to support the Board's recommendation to re-elect Mr Tan is as follows: